 - Bachelor's degree in special education, rehabilitation or other related field or equivalent combination of education and experience.

-- Two to four years' experience working with students with disabilities in higher education, which may include graduate and undergraduate student employment that provides the minimum skills and experience required for this position.
+- Two to four years' experience working with students with disabilities in higher education, which may include graduate and undergraduate student employment.

 - Extensive knowledge, gained through education and experience, of the unique needs of individuals with disabilities, including knowledge of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and its amendments, and other relevant state and federal legislation.